bprall/Basic-Shell/README.md

   - `sort [-r]`: Sort a list of numbers in ascending order by default.
 If -r is specified, it sorts the numbers in reverse order.

+  - `sortwords [input.txt] [output.txt]`: Read words from an input file, sort them, and save them to an output file, or overwrite the input file if no output file is specified.

   - `wc [-l] [-w] [-c] [FILES...]`: Print the number of lines, words, and characters in files.
 If no files are given, it reads from standard input.

   - `mkdir [dir]`: Create a new directory.